MFEK/glif/README.md

 ### More debug output

 It is possible to get even more debug output out of MFEKglif for figuring out where problems lie.
-To ask MFEKglif to dump the parsed .glif file on runtime, pass `DEBUG_DUMP_GLYPH=Y`.
-To see every single `sdl2` event (warning: this will flood your stdout) pass `DEBUG_EVENTS=Y`.
+To ask MFEKglif to dump the parsed .glif file on runtime, pass `MFEK_DEBUG_DUMP_GLYPH=Y`.
+To see every single `sdl2` event (warning: this will flood your stdout) pass `MFEK_DEBUG_EVENTS=Y`.

 ### Adding icons